This guide is for every gamer starting Baldur’s Gate 3 and explains mechanics, combat, and more in our 10 Best Beginner Tips and Tricks list!

 8 How to Increase Dialogue Chances

-Dialogue plays a massive role in your story along with quest progression.
+Dialogue plays a massive role in your story along with quest progression, and consequently warrants a spot on our 10 Best Beginner Tips And Tricks For Baldur’s Gate 3 For Every Gamer list.
 This system can be annoying when you just want to get the idea speech check passed.
 Multiple character creation factors like background and skills affect this along with your ability.
 Charisma is typically the ability that influences dialogue, but not always.
 The best tip for increasing dialogue chances is to use the proper character for the situation.

 The character who initiates the conversation is the primary dice roller.
 If you’re playing a Barbarian, but have a Bard in the group, most likely you will have much better success.
 You also need to look for skills that scale off your primary ability.
 Take that Barbarian with low intelligence but high strength.
 Strength and Dexterity have very few skills and it may be rough for dialogue.
 Intelligence, Wisdom and Charisma characters can help when engaging in a tough conversation.